show/hide words to know

 If you were to look at a piece of compact bone without the help of a microscope, it would seem to be completely solid all the way through.
 If you looked at it through a microscope, however, you would see that it's actually filled with many very tiny passages, or canals, for nerves and blood vessels.
 Compact bone is made of special cells called osteocytes.
 These cells are lined up in rings around the canals.
 Together, a canal and the osteocytes that surround it are called osteons.
 Osteons are like thick tubes all going the same direction inside the bone, similar to a bundle of straws with blood vessels, veins, and nerves in the center.

-Looking at compact bone (A) under a microscope reveals tube-like osteons (B) made up of osteocytes (C).
+Looking at the osteons in bone (A) under a microscope reveals tube-like osteons (B) made up of osteocytes (C).
 These bone cells have long branching arms (D) which lets them communicate with other cells.

 Spongy bone is found mostly at the ends of bones and joints.
 About 20% of the bone in your body is spongy.
 Unlike compact bone that is mostly solid, spongy bone is full of open sections called pores.
 If you were to look at it in under a microscope, it would look a lot like your kitchen sponge.
 Pores are filled with marrow, nerves, and blood vessels that carry cells and nutrients in and out of the bone.
 Though spongy bone may remind you of a kitchen sponge, this bone is quite solid and hard, and is not squishy at all.